daronphang/programming-resources/databases/warehousing.md

 ## OLTP (Online Transaction Processing)

-Interactive applications that are expected to be highly available, with read and write operations processing with low latency.
+Interactive applications that are expected to be highly available, with read and write operations processing with low latency. **Makes data management simple and efficient, and serves real-time transactions**.
 Hence, OLTP databases are often closely guarded and administrators are reluctant to run adhoc queries as they are often expensive and can harm performance of concurrently executing transactions.

 ## Data Warehousing